stevebauman/translation/README.md

     {{ _t('Translate me!') }}

-And you can even translate models easy by just plugging in your content:
+And you can even translate models easily by just plugging in your content:

     {{ _t($post->title) }}